Last updated on August 17th, 2019 at 03:40 am

 I use frozen bananas but you could use fresh and add in more ice.
 I buy vanilla whey powder since I find it more versatile than chocolate whey powder but if you were to use chocolate you would be end up with a more intense chocolate flavor.

 Also you don’t need a fancy expensive blender to make a great protein shake.
-I have a Oster Beehive Blender that cost less than $60 and makes fabulous protein shakes and is easy to clean.
+I have a Oster Beehive Blender that makes fabulous protein shakes and is easy to clean.
 My favorite part about my Oster Beeehive Blender is that it comes with a glass jug.
 I am not a fan of plastic jar blenders, I find plastic jars get cloudy with age and pick up odors.

 - 2 cups frozen bananas